 From late January through February, a rare planetary parade will be unfolding right above our heads as several planets align in a stunning evening procession.
 It’s a literal once-in-a-blue-moon opportunity to see them form in a single arc across the Toronto skyline.

-Then, the main event occurs next month from February 25 to 28, Mercury, Venus, Jupiter, Saturn, Uranus, and Neptune will all be visible along the same celestial arc.
+The magic began last month on January 21 and 22, showcasing Jupiter and Saturn shining brightly.
+However, the main event occurs this week from February 25 to 28, where Mercury, Venus, Jupiter, Saturn, Uranus, and Neptune will all be visible along the same celestial arc.

 The best part is that you don’t need a high-tech telescope to join in on the fun.
 Most of these planets, especially the brilliant Jupiter and Venus, are visible to the naked eye, making this a perfect and free activity for stargazers of all ages.